Introduction to HPC Systems

 Comparison of shared and distributed memory architectures: shared memory shows multiple processors accessing one memory pool, while distributed memory shows processors each with private memory connected by communication links.

-Introduction to HPC Technologies
+Landscape of HPC Technologies